Aims of the farm advisory system

-- measures at farm level provided for in rural development programmes for farm modernisation, competitiveness building, sectorial integration, innovation and market orientation as well as for the promotion of entrepreneurship;
+- measures provided for in rural development programmes for farm modernisation, competitiveness building, sectorial integration, innovation and market orientation, as well as the promotion of entrepreneurship;

-- requirements for water protection, efficient and sustainable water use;
+- requirements for efficient and sustainable water use, along with water protection;

 - use of plant protection products;

 - integrated pest management.